OpenOLAT/OpenOLAT-gatling/README.md

 # OpenOlat Gatling Test

-The tests are compatible with OpenOlat 15.3 and 15.4.
-They use Scala 2.13 and Java 11.
+The tests are compatible with OpenOlat 19.0.
+They use Java 17.

-## Setup the project with IDEA
+## Setup the project with IDEA or Eclipse

-I use the Plugin for Scala and Maven.
+I use the Plugin for Maven.

 ## Before launching a test